-Reverend Leah Hart-Landsberg, Associate Minister, has served the Fellowship since August 2012.
-Originally from Portland, Oregon, she grew up in a Jewish and Unitarian Universalist family.
-She has been a child, member, lay leader, staff member and minister at UU congregations in Oregon, Washington, California, New Jersey and Florida.
-She received her Master of Divinity (M.Div.) degree from Starr King School for the Ministry, a UU graduate theological school in Berkeley, California.
+Reverend Leah Ongiri, Associate Minister, has served the Fellowship since August 2012.
+She grew up in Portland, Oregon in a Jewish and Unitarian Universalist family.
+She has previously been a child, member, lay leader, staff member, and/or minister at UU congregations in Oregon, Washington, California, New Jersey, and Florida.
+She received her undergraduate degree in political economy from Evergreen State College in Washington State and her Master of Divinity (M.Div.) degree from Starr King School for the Ministry, a UU graduate theological school in California.
 She co-edited the Skinner House book Jewish Voices in Unitarian Universalism and is a past president of UUs for Jewish Awareness.
-Leah and her spouse Amy have four children and various pets.
-She is honored to work with this wonderful congregation and enjoys connecting with its friends and members, especially when they are in need of a listening ear.
-Leah can be reached at firstname.lastname@example.org.
+Leah and her spouse Amy have four children.
+She is honored to work with this wonderful congregation.
+She oversees membership and outreach efforts, including leadership development.
+Leah enjoys connecting with Fellowship friends and members, especially when they are in need of some care, compassion, or just a listening ear. email@example.com

-Phyllis Schmitt serves the Fellowship as temporary Business Administrator.
+Phyllis Schmitt serves the Fellowship as Director of Finance and Operations.
 She has an Associate Degree in Accounting from Lakeshore Technical College and brings many years of finance, accounting and business administration experience.
 Prior to joining the Fellowship, she held positions in the manufacturing and restaurant industries, and also served as a member of the senior management team of a Green Bay not-for-profit.
-She has a proven record of being very dedicated and professional, and enjoys being a “Jack of All Trades” when it comes to handling the needs of the organizations she serves.
-Please email Phyllis with any communication at email@example.com.
+She has a proven record of being very dedicated and professional, and enjoys being a “Jack of All Trades” when it comes to handling the needs of the organizations she serves. firstname.lastname@example.org

-The Rev. Karon Sandberg is a graduate of United Theological Seminary where she received her Masters of Divinity with an emphasis in Pastoral Care and Counseling.
+Reverend Karon Sandberg is a graduate of United Theological Seminary where she received her Masters of Divinity with an emphasis in Pastoral Care and Counseling.
 She served both First Congregational United Church of Christ and Fox Valley Unitarian Universalist Fellowship as an intern.
 She was ordained by our congregation in the fall of 2012.
-She currently serves as a full time Hospice Chaplain for Heartland Hospice and as a Community Minister for our congregation providing additional pastoral care and preaching support.
-She enjoys preaching at least once a month for many of the nearby lay lead UU congregations in NE Wisconsin.
+She recently retired from being the Hospice Chaplain for Heartland Hospice.
+She enjoys preaching regularly for many of the nearby lay lead UU congregations in Wisconsin.
 She has been married to her partner Joel for over 27 years and they have two children, Derek and Claire.